 You'll have access to a fully equipped, industry-standard and professional space for games developers as well as technology, teaching time and guidance from experts in the field.

-On successful completion of study, you'll receive the following award: MSc 3D Computer Games Design.
+On successful completion of study, we will issue the following award: MSc 3D Computer Games Design

 Part-time options are available.

 Our core modules will equip you in advanced research techniques and production skills covering everything from environmental design to character, vehicle and weapon prototyping.

 The Msc Project and Portfolio will extend your understanding of a chosen subject, building on the practical skills and theory gained during the course.
 You’ll be supported by an academic supervisor to develop your ideas.
 This could be character models, a large-scale environment, a dissertation and academic paper, a game, a series of game prototypes, or a system or framework for a computer game.

 The tables provide an indicative list of the modules that make up the course for the current academic year.
 Each module is worth a specified number of credits.
 Our teaching is informed by research, and modules change periodically to reflect developments in the discipline.
 We aim to ensure that all modules run as scheduled.
 If for any reason a module cannot be run we will advise you as soon as possible and will provide guidance on selecting an appropriate alternative module.

 For 3D artists we’d ideally like to see a high–low poly workflow, 3D sculpting, unwrapping, texturing and the use of a games engine to display assets.
 We’re lenient about this as some of our best graduates have come from non-games degrees such as architectural rendering or animation or had gaps in their portfolio, so feel free to get in touch!